 In either case, the notation indicates construction of the element $(p \cdot q) \cdot r : (a = d)$.
 (We choose left-associativity for concreteness, although in view of Lemma 2.1.4(iv) below it makes little difference.)
-If it should happen that b and c, say, are judgmentally equal, then we may write to indicate construction of $p \cdot r : (a = d)$.
+If it should to indicate construction of $p \cdot r : (a = d)$.
 We also follow common mathematical practice in not requiring the justifications in this notation ("by p" and "by r") to supply the exact witness needed; instead we allow them to simply mention the most important (or least obvious) ingredient in constructing that witness.
-For instance, if "Lemma A" states that for all x and y we have f(x) = g(y), then we may write "by Lemma A" as a justification for the step f(a) = g(b), trusting the reader to deduce that we apply Lemma A with $x :\equiv a$ and $y :\equiv b$.
+For instance, if "Lemma A" states that for all x and y we have f(x) = g(y), then we may write "by Lemma A" as a justification for the step f(a) = g(b), trusting the reader to deduce that we apply Lemma A with x := a and y := b.
 We may also omit a justification entirely if we trust the reader to be able to guess it.